sarken/docs/front_end_coding/patterns-preface.markdown

 layout: front_end_guide
 title: Preface Pattern
 ---
 Preface groups together user notes about a work, collection, or challenge.
-Modules that are grouped in preface include: summary, notes, end notes, FAQ, rules, about, description.
+Items that are grouped in preface include: summary, notes, end notes, FAQ, rules, about, description.
 On a work page, preface is inside `#workskin`, so it can be styled in work skins as well as site skins.

 The preface style is declared in [14-group-preface.css](https://github.com/otwcode/otwarchive/blob/master/public/stylesheets/site/2.0/14-group-preface.css).